 Our Camp Facilitators

-Audrey Lareau is a native Californian who grew up near a salt marsh by the beautiful San Francisco peninsula bay lands.
+Audrey Lareau is California born and grew up near a salt marsh by the beautiful San Francisco peninsula bay lands.
 As a child she spent her free time digging in the backyard mud for worms, observing spiders, befriending backyard squirrels, searching for caterpillars in corn silk, and rescuing stray or injured animals.
 Audrey got her first babysitting job when she was thirteen, and has been working with children ever since.

 As an undergraduate at the University of California, Santa Cruz, Audrey majored in Environmental Studies and Education with the goal of combining her passion for wilderness with her love of working with children.
 Shortly after graduating she began working at a non-profit school specializing in children with severe physical and health impairments.
 This led Audrey to begin her graduate studies in Special Education at San Francisco State University.